rexcoleman/Enhancing_Phishing-Detection-With-Neural-Style-Transfer/README.md

 ## Conclusion
 Neural Style Transfer enhances cybersecurity practices by leveraging its ability to manipulate and analyze visual content.
 It provides tools for both defending against threats through obfuscation and detection techniques and conducting detailed forensic examinations of digital imagery.
 These applications highlight NST's versatility beyond its original artistic purposes, demonstrating its potential impact in enhancing digital security measures.

-### What You Should Remember
-- **Neural Style Transfer:** An algorithm that generates artistic images by merging the content of one image with the style of another.
-- **Pretrained ConvNet:** Uses hidden layer activations from a pretrained ConvNet to compute content and style cost functions.
-- **Optimization:** Optimizes the total cost function to synthesize new images, updating pixel values instead of model parameters.
-- **Cybersecurity Applications:** Enhances phishing detection, image authentication, forensic analysis, and advanced obfuscation techniques, showcasing its practical relevance in cybersecurity.

-By integrating NST into cybersecurity data science, we can develop more robust and versatile models that improve the detection, analysis, and prevention of cyber threats.